-The outlook for premenopausal women with ovarian cysts is good.
+The outlook for premenopausal people with ovarian cysts is good.
 Most cysts disappear within a few months.
-However, recurrent ovarian cysts can occur in premenopausal women and women with hormone imbalances such as PCOS can also experience recurring ovarian cysts.
+However, premenopausal people and people with hormone imbalances such as PCOS can also experience recurring ovarian cysts.

-Although some doctors take a “wait and see” approach with ovarian cysts, your doctor may recommend surgery to remove and examine any cyst or growth that develops on the ovaries after menopause.
-This is because the risk of developing a cancerous cyst or ovarian cancer increases after menopause.
-However, ovarian cysts don’t increase the risk of ovarian cancer.
-Some doctors will remove a cyst if it’s larger than 5 centimeters in diameter.
+A doctor may recommend surgery to remove and examine any cyst or growth that develops on the ovaries after menopause.
+This is because the chance of developing a cancerous cyst or ovarian cancer increases after menopause.
+However, ovarian cysts don’t increase the chance of getting ovarian cancer.